jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

 - support domestic industry, and
 - give revenue and employment to the greatest number of people of his own country.

-<sup>7</sup> Every individual who employs his capital to support domestic industry necessarily tries to direct that industry so that its produce may be of the greatest value.
+{{< s v="7" >}} Every individual who employs his capital to support domestic industry necessarily tries to direct that industry so that its produce may be of the greatest value.

-<sup>8</sup> The produce of industry is what capital adds to the raw materials.
+{{< s v="8" >}} The produce of industry is what capital adds to the raw materials.

 The profits of the employer will be in proportion to the value of this produce.
 But it is only for the sake of profit that anyone employs a capital to support industry.
 He will always employ it to support that industry which gives the most valuable produce.